N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: EFT of Spinning Gravitating Objects

 As detailed in \cite{Levi:2015msa} we construct the effective action of a spinning particle by considering the contraction of $SO(3)$ tensors in the local frame, and specifically for rotating objects -- in the body-fixed frame.
-Accordingly, the $SO(3)$ building blocks are symmetrized and their traces are subtracted.
+Accordingly, the $SO(3)$ building blocks are symmetrized and their traces are removed.

-Note that in eq.~\eqref{nmcwspin2} we already defined the dimensionless Wilson coefficients of the tidal operators, similar to eq.~\eqref{spindeform}.
-These are the leading operators to carry an additional scaling in the gravitational coupling constant $G$, in contrast to all operators encountered up to this PN order, including the operator that is quadratic in the curvature and quartic in spin at the 5PN order \cite{Levi:2020lfn}.
-The signs of new operators are fixed to conform with the leading non-minimal coupling, according to the number of derivatives.
+Note that in eq.~\eqref{nmcwspin2} we already defined the dimensionless normalized Wilson coefficients of the new operators, similar to eq.~\eqref{spindeform}.
+Note that these are the leading operators to carry an additional scaling in the gravitational coupling-constant $G$, in contrast to all operators encountered up to this PN order, including the operator that is quadratic in curvature and quartic in spin at the $5$PN order \cite{Levi:2020lfn}.
+The signs of new operators are fixed according to the leading non-minimal coupling, and the number of derivatives.
 The Wilson coefficients in eq.~\eqref{ordLove} correspond to the long-studied ``Love numbers'' in traditional GR.
-Trace terms from the new spin operators in eq.~\eqref{spinLove} are absorbed in the usual ``Love numbers'' from the point-mass sector, e.g.~$C_{\text{E$^2$}} \supset \tfrac{C_{\text{E$^2$S$^2$}}}{3} \tfrac{S^2}{G^2m^4}$ (recall that $S^2/(G^2m^4)\le1$ for Kerr black holes).
-Yet, as we shall clearly see the new operators in eq.~\eqref{spinLove} represent a new type of tidal effects that are only relevant to spinning objects, and are thus preceded by new Wilson coefficients.
-Their intrinsic $G$ scaling gives further indication that the operators in eq.~\eqref{spinLove} belong to a different type of effects than spin-induced multipolar deformations as in eq.~\eqref{spindeform}, and that the new Wilson coefficients may correspond to the generic concept of ``Love numbers'' in GR.
+Trace terms of the new spin operators in eq.~\eqref{spinLove} are absorbed in the usual ``Love numbers'' from the point-mass sector, e.g.~$C_{\text{E$^2$}} \supset \tfrac{C_{\text{E$^2$S$^2$}}}{3} \tfrac{S^2}{G^2m^4}$ (recall that $[S^2/(G^2m^4)]\le1$ for Kerr black holes).
+This is similar to that the basic constant scalar spin length, S$^2$, which is the trace of the square of the spin tensor, is absorbed in the mass, and other Wilson coefficients, and is therefore omitted from our traceless tensors \cite{Levi:2015msa}.
+For this reason such trace terms cannot be matched independently of the mass.
+Yet, as we shall clearly see the new operators in eq.~\eqref{spinLove} represent a new type of tidal effects that are only relevant to spinning objects, and are thus preceded by new Wilson coefficients \cite{Kim:2021rfj}.
+Their intrinsic $G$ scaling gives further indication that the operators in eq.~\eqref{spinLove} belong to a different type of effects than spin-induced multipolar deformations as in eq.~\eqref{spindeform}, and that the new Wilson coefficients may correspond to a generic concept of ``Love numbers'' in gravity \cite{Levi:2022rrq}.

 Proceeding to derive the consequent Feynman rules, one finds that the operators in eq.~\eqref{nmcwspin2}, which contain the magnetic curvature component, actually enter only as of the 6PN order, and thus we are left with the contributions: